Program Hours (school days):

-- The GEC Junior Committee is a part of the center’s Entrepreneurial Apprenticeship Program and was established to empower and engage students in decision making in their school for rules, disciplines, activities, and events.
+The GEC Junior Committee is a part of the center’s Entrepreneurial Apprenticeship Program and was established to empower and engage students in decision making in their school for rules, discipline, activities, and events.

-- Etiquette lessons offered at Cypress Woods where students learn hospitality skills.
+Etiquette lessons are offered at Cypress Woods where students learn hospitality skills.
+Learn More.